A Genetic Algorithm Approach for ImageRepresentation Learning through Color Quantization: GA-based Color Quantization

-In order to find a quantization that would provide a superior power of description and compactness for the image representations generated for a given image context, we opted by perform an optimization process provided by the Genetic Algorithm~\cite{Goldberg:1989}.
-It provides a fairly chance of reaching a global optimum by starting with multiple random search points and considering several candidate solutions simultaneously.
-Consequently, it represents a fair alternative to an exhaustive search strategy, which would be infeasible given the amount of possible quantization.
+We propose the use of Genetic Algorithm~\cite{Goldberg:1989} to learn the best color quantization for a given collection.
+GA has been a widely used approach for finding near-optimal solutions for optimization problems.
+One remarkable property of this optimization apparatus relies on its ability in performing parallel searches starting from multiple random initial search points and considering several candidate solutions simultaneously.
+Consequently, it represents a fair alternative to an exhaustive search strategy, which would be unfeasible given the number of possible solutions.

-According to this optimization algorithm, an individual corresponds to a representation of a potential solution to the problem that is being analysed.
-In our case, each individual represents a possible color quantization.
-During the evolution process, which is based on a survival-of-the-fittest fashion, these individuals are gradually manipulated and selected, according to the established optimization criteria, in a iterative procedure until the stopping condition be satisfied.
-At this point, the expected result is an evolved individual that encodes a quantization by which the improved representations will be generated.
+According to this optimization algorithm, an individual corresponds to a representation of a potential solution to the problem that is being analyzed.
+In our modeling, each individual represents a possible color quantization, as detailed in Section~\ref{subsec:encoding}.
+During the evolution process, described in Section~\ref{subsec:search}, these individuals are gradually evolved.
+At the end of the evolutionary process, the best-performing individual, which encodes a quantization that leads to an improved representation, is selected.